Guide To Suspension Design For Going Fast In Comfort

-The following are general rules of thumb that we have collected from working on all sorts of different vehicles.
-We recommend them as a starting point when thinking about your suspension.
-Professional builders, racers, and enthusiast are also great sources of information.
+Here are some general guidelines we’ve gathered from working on a wide variety of vehicles.
+We suggest using them as a starting point when considering your suspension setup.
+Professional builders, racers, and enthusiasts can also provide valuable insights.

-Allow Your Suspension Room to Move, But Don’t Over Do It
+Allow For Room to Move, But Don’t Over Do It

-- 4” of up travel, and 4” of down travel are the minimum recommended for any type of off-roading
+- A minimum of 4” of up travel and 4” of down travel is recommended for any off-roading.

-- As suspension travel increases, handling decreases due to reduced spring rates and damping
+- As up travel increases, both capability and comfort improve, but keep in mind that handling may suffer due to reduced spring rates and damping.

-- If possible, rear up travel should be 25% more than the front
+- If possible, aim for the rear up travel to be 25% more than the front.

 Carefully Design Your Bottoming Control

-- Air bumps provide great bottoming control, but can cause harshness and banging sounds if they’re contacted too frequently
+- Air bumps are excellent for controlling bottoming out, but they can create harshness and banging sounds if they’re hit too often.

-- Give your air bumps at least 3” of clearance in the front and 4” in the rear.
+- Make sure to give your air bumps at least 3” of clearance in the front and 4” in the rear.

-- Air bump travel should be roughly 1/3 of your up travel or less.
+- The travel of your air bumps should be about 1/3 of your up travel or less.

-- Foam urethane isn’t tuneable like air bumps, but their progressive nature makes them more comfortable when frequently contacted near ride height.
-Foam urethane is also less durable.
+- While foam urethane isn’t as tunable as air bumps, their progressive design offers a smoother, more comfortable feel when they’re contacted frequently near ride height.

 Carefully Design Your Top Out Control